-The Little Mountain curriculum is built around the observation that children thrive when given the chance to explore their own ideas and learn at their own pace.
-The program encourages students to work together through monitored play.
+At Kindergarten level, the curriculum encourages students to work together through monitored play.
 It provides structured choices that nurture collaboration and learning through imitation and problem-solving in a safe environment.
 Little Mountain aims to foster imagination and respect in a multicultural setting, helping children to flourish as individuals who care about each other and to prepare them for more formal learning in later years.

-Little Mountain recognizes that the main work of the child is play.
-Children are encouraged to play together, and individually, creatively and intelligently.
+Children of all ages are encouraged to play and explore together, to learn from and about each other and how best to be supportive and considerate of others.
+Children are also encouraged to play individually, creatively and intelligently.
 This forms the basis of their ability to absorb formal learning when they are ready.

 Rhythm and routine are the backbone of the day at Little Mountain.
 Children feel safe and secure when they have simple structures to follow and flourish when exposed to repetition of carefully selected activities, songs and stories.

-We endeavor to educate by example.
+We endeavour to educate by example.
 Pupils will work on ideas for sustainable living, practice traditional crafts and learn outdoor survival skills so that they get hands-on opportunities and build invaluable core qualities that will stay with them for life.